 Kate: It’s almost as if the everyday life . . . almost he’s thinking that is what he may interpret as paradise.
 You know the people everyday, or it’s almost as if people are untouched by illness, grief, happiness.
 That would be paradise for him.

-Arising out of an uncertainty or hesitation which is nonetheless far from disabling, the locutions ‘almost as if’ and ‘something like’ are tools that allow time, space and permission for what is imaginatively tentative or provisional, poised on what consensus-group member Dr Komena Koleva described as ‘the very borderline between language and thought’.
+Arising out of an uncertainty or hesitation which is nonetheless far from disabling, the locutions ‘almost as if’ and ‘something like’ are tools that allow time, space and permission for what is imaginatively tentative or provisional, poised on what consensus-group member Dr Komena Koleva in ‘What Literature Can Do’ described as ‘the very borderline between language and thought’.

 This is where we identify what we call ‘the literary’.
 It is where normal abilities and automatic competencies become challenged in the act of reading powerful literary work.
 Inabilities, even disabilities become creative.
 Ellen already suffered some problems with fluent speech owing to neurological impairment resulting from a traumatic accident where she came into contact with an electric fence while living in South Africa.
 It was during a discussion of Robert Frost’s ‘The Road Not Taken’ that Ellen’s intermittent speech disability came under more emotional strain than ever before.
 She stuttered five or more times over ‘If . . .if . .. if . . .
 I ever had’ before poignantly managing to complete the sentence – ‘children’.
 To her, in her condition, that possibility must seem unlikely.
 (And ‘if’ is itself a key word of the poem: ‘I doubted if I should ever come back’14 is the closing line of the penultimate stanza.)
 That feeling of ‘if’ has often to do with the negotiation of painful areas of feeling through unanswered questions or unlikely possibilities, unresolved matter left hanging.

 As a linguistician, Dr Koleva pointed to this phenomenon of ‘hangings’, situations in which speakers have to abandon a thought or leave it uncompleted.
 These ‘stops’ are less like the linguistic probing of ‘as though’ and closer to a processing halt, at which gestures often take over.
 Participant Jane, responding to a passage relating to the protagonist’s early childhood in Charlotte Bronte’s Jane Eyre, said ‘It’s not physical violence, it’s psychological violence, it’s more damaging . . . it remains for the rest of your life … if you hurt your arm or whatever, it might heal up but . . . [points to head].’
-‘Hangings’ sometimes appear symptomatic of the realization of what has powerfully stopped lives in the past or the re-creation of hesitant uncertainty in relation to the future.
+‘Hangings’ sometimes appear symptomatic of the realisation of what has powerfully stopped lives in the past or the re-creation of hesitant uncertainty in relation to the future.
 Jud, from a group in a setting for people suffering from psychosis, reading Arnold’s ‘The Buried Life’, was asked direct by the group leader whether he himself had any buried original plan as the poet suggested: ‘Um, yes, possibly, but it seems to be far removed from the reality I am in now’.
 Smiling ruefully, Jud leaned forward to hear again the final words of the poem:

 And then he thinks he knows